-A distinguished alumna of the Kwame Nkrumah University of Science and Technology, Kumasi (KNUST), now a Captain in the Ghana Armed Forces, has successfully earned a Doctor of Philosophy (PhD) degree after navigating years of military promotions, international deployment, and a global pandemic.
+A distinguished alumna of the Kwame Nkrumah University of Science and Technology, Kumasi (KNUST), now a Captain in the Ghana Armed Forces, has earned a Doctor of Philosophy (PhD) degree after navigating years of military promotions, international deployment and a global pandemic.

-Weekdays were devoted to national service, while weekends were spent teaching and pursuing research.
+Weekdays were devoted to national duty, while weekends were spent teaching and conducting research.
 Rest, she recalls, became a luxury.

 “In spaces where I often stood alone, resilience became a necessity,” she said.